 Reading is one of life’s great pleasures.
 There are so many benefits introducing books to children at a young age.
-However, for youngsters who are vision impaired or blind, it can be difficult finding books which they can truly appreciate and enjoy.
-We offer support and assistance to those who are vision impaired through our Early Childhood Services or School Age services.
+However, for children who are vision impaired or blind, it can be difficult finding books which they can truly appreciate and enjoy.

 VisAbility recently secured a Telethon Grant from the Channel 7 Telethon Trust to create Sensory Story Kits.
 These will be distributed in public places such as libraries and centres for children with disabilities.
 The aim is to encourage youngsters with vision impairment to embrace the joy of stories.